Enthiran (film series): Box office

 Note: The budget and box office collection in US$ is the average as there is many figures about the budget and box office collection according to many reports.

 Critical reception

+The first film received positive reviews while the second film received mixed reviews, with praise for their direction, storyline, visual effects, music, action sequences, cinematography and cast performances (especially Rajinikanth).